 When we showed up, Henkjan was sitting outside enjoying his lunch in the beautiful spring weather, but he said he was happy to give us a tour and talk chocolate with us.

 Henkjan opened the Cacaomuseum a year ago with his collection of chocolate ephemera and other historical chocolate-related objects, along with a curated selection of bars, many single origin small makers.
 He carries bars from around the world that he thinks are exceptional or highly interesting.
-Taza is only American maker currently carried at the shop, but he is always on the lookout for new additions to the collection.
+Taza is the only American maker currently carried at the shop, but he is always on the lookout for new additions to the collection.

 Early chocolate innovators